Clear statement rule: Protecting fundamental principles and the law of nations

 According to Professor Popkin, Chief Justice John Marshall imposed a clear statement rule: "where fundamental values were at stake, statutes would not be interpreted to impair such values, absent a clear statement in the legislation.”
-Indeed, Marshall wrote in 1805 that, "Where fundamental principles are overthrown, when the general system of the laws is departed from, the legislative intention must be expressed with irresistible clearness to induce a court of justice to suppose a design to effect such objects."
+Indeed, Marshall wrote in 1805 that "Where fundamental principles are overthrown, when the general system of the laws is departed from, the legislative intention must be expressed with irresistible clearness to induce a court of justice to suppose a design to effect such objects."

-Marshall also required a clear statement rule to protect international law, writing “an act of Congress ought never to be construed to violate the law of nations if any other possible construction remains.”
-This Charming Betsy Doctrine is from Marshall’s opinion in Murray v.
+Marshall also required a clear statement rule to protect international law and wrote that “an act of Congress ought never to be construed to violate the law of nations if any other possible construction remains.”
+The Charming Betsy Doctrine is from Marshall’s opinion in Murray v.
 The Charming Betsy (1804), and Marshall applied a similar principle even earlier, in Talbot v.
 Seeman (1801).

-Areas where clear statement is not required
+Areas in which no clear statement is required

 American courts do not apply clear statement rules in all areas, however.
 In many cases, the court has found "implied" prohibitions and causes of action in statutes, a result that would be precluded (or at least hampered) by clear statement rules.
 For example, Title IX of the Education Amendments of 1972 prohibits gender discrimination by recipients of federal education funding.
-Does that bare prohibition also provide an implied cause of action to an individual subject to discrimination?
+Does the bare prohibition also provide an implied cause of action to an individual subject to discrimination?
 Yes, the U.S. Supreme Court held in Cannon v.
 University of Chicago, 441 U.S. 677 (1979) that it provides an implied cause of action.
-Does this statutory prohibition on discrimination also imply a prohibition on, and cause of action for, retaliation against someone who complains of such discrimination?
+Does the statutory prohibition on discrimination also imply a prohibition on and cause of action for,retaliation against someone who complains of such discrimination?
 Yes, the Court so held in Jackson v.
 Birmingham Board of Education, 544 U.S. 167 (2005).

 Similarly, the Age Discrimination in Employment Act of 1967 (ADEA) prohibits age discrimination.
 Does that also imply a prohibition on retaliation against someone who complains of such discrimination?
-Yes, the Court held in Gomez-Perez v.
+Yes, the Supreme Court held in Gomez-Perez v.
 Potter, 128 S. Ct.
 29 (2008) that a clear statement was unnecessary to prohibit retaliation of that kind.